Cockatrice/Magic-Spoiler/README.md

 Just looking for XML files?
 [They are in our `files` branch!](https://github.com/Cockatrice/Magic-Spoiler/tree/files)

 When run by our CI, the script automatically updates the files and uploads new versions to this branch. ([History of changes](https://github.com/Cockatrice/Magic-Spoiler/commits/files))<br>
-GitHub Actions are scheduled to autoamtically run on a daily basis.
+GitHub Actions are scheduled to automatically run three times a day.

 ## Contributing ##
 Noticed an error in the card data?
 Check out our [Contributing file](https://github.com/Cockatrice/Magic-Spoiler/blob/master/.github/CONTRIBUTING.md) for information on how to help fixing it!